emmo-repo/EMMOntoPy/README.md

-This package is based on [Owlready2] and provides an intuitive representation of EMMO in Python.
+This package is based on [Owlready2] and provides an intuitive representation of [EMMO] in Python.

-It is available on [GitHub][EMMO-python] and on [PyPI][PyPI:EMMO] under the open source BSD license.
+It is available on [GitHub][EMMO-python] and on [PyPI][PyPI:EMMO] under the open source BSD 3-Clause license.

-EMMO is an ongoing effort to create an ontology that takes into account fundamental concepts of physics, chemistry and materials science and is designed to pave the road for semantic interoperability.
+The European Materials & Modelling Ontology (EMMO) is an ongoing effort to create an ontology that takes into account fundamental concepts of physics, chemistry and materials science and is designed to pave the road for semantic interoperability.
 The aim of EMMO is to be generic and provide a common ground for describing materials, models and data that can be adapted by all domains.

 EMMO is formulated using OWL.
 EMMO-python is a Python API for using EMMO to solving real problems.
 By using the excellent Python package